-Brief Job Role: The Signal Engineering Department are responsible for the development and maintenance of the railway’s heritage signalling systems.
-We undertake the restoration of mechanical and electro-mechanical signalling equipment before installing it on site.
-The work involves both mechanical and electrical engineering as well as minor civil engineering (we tend to dig lots of holes).
+Brief Job Role: The Signal Engineering Department is responsible for the development and maintenance of the CVR’s signalling system.
+Volunteers within this department undertake the restoration of both mechanical and electro-mechanical signalling equipment, before installation at its chosen location.
+The work involves application of mechanical and electrical engineering, as well as minor civil engineering (we tend to dig a number of holes).

 Day-day, the department oversees the maintenance of the signal installations across the railway.
 There are a number of mechanical ground frames installed on the railway, along with electrical detection circuits to aid the safe operation of trains.
 At Consall a passing loop has been installed to enable two-train operation along the valley line, which is slowly being upgraded with more reliable equipment behind the scenes that doesn’t detract from the periodic ambience of this idyllic country station.

 It is an exciting time to be involved with this small but vital department, that is always on the lookout for further hands from people of all ages and experience.
 So if you fancy getting involved behind the scenes, on something a lot easier than the heavy maintenance of vehicles, then this is the department for you!

 Projects Past and Present: Achievements to date have included the setup of the former Elton signal box to control movements around Cheddleton station, commissioning of Clifton Signal Box, including passing loop, at Consall (Winner of HRA Award 2005), the installation of Electronic Key Token instruments between Consall, Cheddleton and Leek Brook Junction plus the installation of ground frames at Leek Brook and Ipstones that allow the Cauldon Branch to be operated safely.